carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 > garantindo integração contínua e minimizando conflitos?
 > Quais práticas avançadas você recomendaria para otimizar esse fluxo?

-> 7. Quais recursos introduzidos no Java 16 ou superior você já utilizou, como records, sealed classes,
+> 7. Which features introduced in Java 16 or later have you already used, such as records,
-> ou melhorias no Pattern Matching? <br>
+> sealed classes, or improvements to Pattern Matching? <br>
-> Explique como esses recursos funcionam e em quais cenários você os considera vantajosos.
+> Explain how these features work and in which scenarios you consider them advantageous.
 >
 > I started back in the Java 7 days, working with JSF, managed beans, and the typical monolithic architecture
 > approach of that time.
 As Java evolved, I evolved with it.